JupiterOne-Archives/docs-old/queries/adv-j1ql-tips-and-tricks.md

 ![j1ql-custom-query-with-example](../assets/j1ql-custom-query-with-example.png)

-The query will iterate through the graph database finding any User across your environment that is part of a UserGroup, and the UserGroup is assigned an AccessRole, and the AccessRole allows or trusts an Account that is tagged as production.
+This query filters all the Account nodes down to just those with a Production tag before the query sees if there are AccessRole(s) connected.
+The query will then join any connected UserGroup(s), and finally any User(s) part of the UserGroup(s).

 ### WHERE

-`WHERE` must be used anytime we need to compare two properties across different nodes.

 1. `WHERE` is used to filter entity **node** properties **post-traversal**.

-Let's continue with the previous example.
+Let's continue with the previous `WITH` example.

 ```j1ql
 Find User as u1 that HAS UserGroup that ASSIGNED AccessRole that ASSIGNED User as u2 WHERE u1.name=u2.name